SulemanShahani/Image-Classification-of-Rock-Paper-Scissors-Dataset/README.md

 # Image Classification Project

+## Introduction

+This project uses the Rock, Paper, Scissors dataset to train a CNN model to classify images into one of three classes: rock, paper, or scissors.
+The dataset is loaded from TensorFlow Datasets and preprocessed to extract only the red channel from RGB images for simplicity.
-This project is a simple image classification application built using Flask and TensorFlow.
-It allows users to upload images of rock, paper, or scissors, and the application predicts the class of the uploaded image using a pre-trained deep learning model.
+This project is a simple image classification application built using Flask and TensorFlow

+## Dataset

+The dataset used in this project is the Rock, Paper, Scissors dataset provided by TensorFlow Datasets.
+It contains images of hands in rock, paper, and scissors poses.

 ## Features